Eyal Harel: Patrol Boats Flotilla

 In August 2008, Harel was promoted to Lieutenant Colonel and appointed Commander of Flotilla 916, the Patrol Boats Flotilla in Ashdod.
-The flotilla took a major part in combat against Palestine, including the 2008 Gaza war.
+The flotilla took a major part in combat Gaza, including the 2008 Gaza war.
 During this period, the flotilla participated in the 2010 Gaza flotilla raid to intercept protest flotillas from abroad that tried to breach the Israeli blockade of the Gaza Strip, resulting in the killing of several unarmed activists.
 He commanded several naval interception operations to prevent arms smuggling to the Gaza Strip and intercept militants.
 During his command, there was an attempted suicide bombing attack by a fishing boat on a 916 Flotilla vessel.

 Return to Missile Boats

 In July 2010, Harel was appointed Commander of Squadron 31 in the Missile Boats Flotilla, commanded the squadron during Operation Pillar of Defense, attacking targets from the sea, and during the 2014 Gaza War, including capturing the ship Victoria, which tried to smuggle weapons to Hamas.
 In 2011, he served as Deputy Commander of the Missile Boats Flotilla in addition to his role as Commander of Squadron 31.

 In 2013, Harel was appointed Commander of the Missile Boats Flotilla and promoted to Colonel.
 During his tenure, the flotilla won first place in the IDF elite units fitness competition and second place in the Chief of Staff prize competition.
 Under his command, the flotilla fought in the 2014 Gaza War, attacking targets along the Gaza Strip coast, enforcing the maritime closure, and protecting the gas rigs.
 He also commanded the naval force to capture the Iranian weapons ship KLOS C in the Red Sea.